AnaMontes11/AnaMontes11/README.md

 I'm a Spanish designer at @telefónica working on Mística Design System who recently started learning to code.

 ### 🔭 2022 Goal
-learning code to improve my skills and communicate with my developers colleagues.
+Learning code to improve my skills and better communicate with my developers colleagues.

 ### 🔧 Currently learning